 Activated charcoal toothpaste vs powder: Which is better?

 Some people like to mix their own toothpaste at home, while others prefer storebought versions.
-But preferences aside, which is more effective?
+But preferences aside, is it better to buy your charcoal toothpaste, or make it from home?

 Charcoal toothpaste may be preferred by some because it's convenient, easy to use, and might contain fluoride for cavity protection.
 The cons to toothpaste are that it may also contain unwanted chemicals like sodium lauryl sulfate or may be manufactured with unethical practices and ingredients.